JDLeongomez/JDL_website/content/en/team/students.md

  css_class = ""
 +++

-## In this page you can find information regarding the researchers and research assistants I permanently work with at [Universidad El Bosque](https://www.uelbosque.edu.co/), as well as the students (PhD, MSc and BSc) from this and other universities I am supervising or have supervised.
+## In this page you can find information regarding the students (PhD, MSc and BSc) from this and other universities I am supervising or have supervised.

+{{< figure src="lach.jpg" title="[Andrés Castellanos-Chacón](/en/author/andres-castellanos-chacon/) directing a data collection session (facial photographs for geometric morphometrics) with LACH students in 2019"  width=60% >}}

-*Please click on the names to see individual profiles, and publications I have co-authored with each of them (if any).*
+#### *Please click on the names to see individual profiles, and publications I have co-authored with each of them (if any).*

+<i class="fas fa-chevron-down"></i>